mjoosten-42/minirt/README.md

  * [MLX42](https://github.com/codam-coding-college/MLX42)
  * [libft](https://github.com/mjoosten42/libft)

-## Compiling:
+## Compiling

 Before being able to compile you need glfw, on Codam Mac's you can use Managed Software Center:

 	Open MSC, search glfw and press install.

-Or you can use Homebrew:
+Or you can use Homebrew (the install.sh script does this for you):

 	brew update
 	brew install glfw